 You are a faculty member, and Laurel, a student, comes to you telling you that a student friend of hers was sexually harassed, but doesn’t want to take action.
-Students are not obligated to report sexual harassment, but employees are.
-You need to report the matter to the Dean of Students or, if the alleged harasser is not a student, the Title IX Coordinator.
-You do not need to try to find out who her friend is, or to convince Laurel to report the matter.
+Students are not obligated to report sexual harassment of other students, but faculty (and staff) are.
+If Laurel identifies her friend or the alleged harasser, you need to report the matter to the Dean of Students or, if the alleged harasser is not a student, the Title IX Coordinator.
 It does not matter if you think that Laurel or her friend are incorrect; if a student is saying that she is being sexually harassed, we need to know about it.
 If Laurel or her friend are mistaken about what is sexual harassment, then the Dean of Students Office can work with them to help them understand this before further accusations are made.
 It is also possible that you are wrong, perhaps because you do not have all the information or because Laurel is upset and does not do a good job explaining the situation to you, or perhaps because you do not fully understand what sexual harassment is.
-For these and other reasons, this needs to be brought to the attention of a Title IX Coordinator.
+For these and other reasons, this needs to be brought to the attention of the appropriate office.

-In this hypothetical, you would no know the name of Laurel's friend.
-If you did know who Laurel was talking about, when you speak to the Title IX Coordinator, initially you could describe the situation without identifying the students involved.
+The best way to report this -- either for you or for Laurel -- is the online reporting mechanism provided by the Dean of Students.
+If you (or Laurel) are concerned about identifying the student(s) involved, initially you could describe the situation without identifying the students involved.
 The Title IX Coordinator would consider the information and decide whether any action, such as speaking with Laurel, is warranted.

-You may tell Laurel that you will be contacting a Title IX Coordinator, but you do not have to.
-If a Title IX Coordinator contacts Laurel, he or she will be sensitive to Laurel's potential surprise at being contacted.
+You may tell Laurel that you will be reporting the matter, but you do not have to.

 You are a new faculty member.
 In informal discussions, one of your colleagues describes a male faculty member as a sexual harasser and tells you to watch out for him.
 You do not need to take any action; your colleague has not indicated that she was sexually harassed or described a situation constituting sexual harassment.
 You may encourage the colleague to report the matter if he or she believes there has been a violation of university policy.